-Professorial Lecturers and Professor Emeritus may serve as examiners provided they are doctoral degree holders and/or known experts in their fields and have taught in the unit during the last two (2) years.
+Professorial Lecturers and Professor Emeritus may serve as examiners, provided they are doctoral degree holders and/or known experts in their fields and have taught in the unit during the last two (2) years.

-3.6.3 Administration of the Candidacy Examination
+3.6.3.
+Administration of the Candidacy Examination

 The Candidacy Examination Committee shall schedule, conduct, and evaluate the Candidacy Examination for the student.
-This oral examination shall last no longer than four (4) hours and should be scheduled at least one (1) month before the Doctoral Examination (Defense).
+This oral examination shall last no longer than four (4) hours and should be scheduled before the Dissertation Proposal Defense and at least one (1) month before the Doctoral Examination Defense.

-3.6.4 Rating of the Candidacy Examination
+3.6.4.
+Rating of the Candidacy Examination